nate123456/playerbot-lua/docs/api/index.md

 local function main()
     for bot in each(wow.bots) do
-        -- notice the usage of a pointer as the key for this table if bot.class == wow.enums.classes.mage and not cc_assignments[bot] then cc_assignments[bot] = wow.raid_icons.moon
+        -- notice the usage of a pointer as the key if bot.class == wow.enums.classes.mage and not cc_assignments[bot] then cc_assignments[bot] = wow.raid_icons.moon
         end